 4. Is talking while sleeping harmful?

 Basically, unconscious talking during sleep is one of the harmless behavioral disorders.
 These may be annoying for those affected, but harmless.
-Depending on the severity, the occurrence of somniloquia can disrupt the sleep of your partner or roommate by repeatedly waking them up due to the acoustic stimuli emitted and preventing them from sleeping through the night.
+Depending on the severity, the occurrence of somniloquia can disrupt the sleep of your partner or roommate because they are repeatedly woken up by the acoustic stimuli emitted and prevented from sleeping through the night.